t03r1cht/wordnet-pass-analysis/README.md

 - [x] Combine all permutators with each other
 - [x] Create flat password lists, classify them as well
 - [X] Add lemma permutation/search statistics to WordNet mode
+- [ ] Add stats for each word file (for example brands.txt had 40% of all results)
 - [ ] Add more combinators (C1xC2xC3...)
 - [ ] Add percentages in summary file for each word in list mode
 - [ ] When combining permutators, there are still some duplicate lemmas, need to be removed to not falsify the result